-ESS6 - Biodiversity Conservation and Sustainable Management of Living Natural Resources.
-The objectives of this standard are to protect and conserve biodiversity and habitats and avoid adverse impacts on biodiversity and habitats because of project activities.
-The following mitigation measures will adhere to comply ESS6.
-No tree cutting has been involved due to existing RoW will be used for rehabilitation work and no rare or endangered aquatic faunal or floral species occurring in the sub-project area.
+The following mitigation measures will adhere to ESS6 (Biodiversity Conservation and Sustainable Management of Living Natural Resources).
+No tree cutting has been involved due to existing RoW will be used for Reconditioning work and no rare or endangered aquatic faunal or floral species occurring in the sub-project area.
 Furthermore, all of the roads are in a rural area so no wild animals or critical habitats will be impacted.
 The sub-project will pose a minor negative impact on the fauna present in the area.